Soiling loss model

 Accurately calculating soiling losses is essential for improving the reliability of PV system performance predictions by reflecting real-world environmental conditions.
 It enables better energy yield forecasts, helps optimize cleaning schedules, and minimizes economic losses caused by reduced energy production.
 By integrating local factors such as particle concentration, rainfall, and wind, advanced soiling models provide globally adaptable and consistent results, enhancing both system design and operational efficiency.

 This document provides an overview of the Solargis soiling model, highlighting an innovative configuration for estimating soiling losses based on the work of Coello and Boyle (2019).
-The key advancement lies in the improved parameterization for calculating deposition velocities, along with adjustments tailored to specific PV installations.
+The key advancement lies in the improved parameterization for calculating deposition velocities, along with adjustments tailored to specific PV installations and calibration of rainfall cleaning efficiency.

 Evaluations show that this new approach enhances dynamic deposition velocity calculations compared to previous models.
 Additionally, it offers flexibility to adapt to the unique environmental conditions of various locations worldwide.